Using sysctls in a Kubernetes Cluster

 sudo sysctl -a

-Sysctls are grouped into safe and unsafe sysctls.
+Kubernetes classes sysctls as either safe or unsafe.
 In addition to proper namespacing, a safe sysctl must be properly isolated between pods on the same node.
 This means that setting a safe sysctl for one pod

 - must not have any influence on any other pod on the node